 How to Choose the Right Cruise Cabin

-Picking where you sleep at sea is just as important as picking the ship itself.
+Working out how to choose the right cruise cabin is just as important as picking the ship itself.
 Just as hotels are graded from 2-star budget stays to 5-star luxury properties, cruise lines and ships can be thought of in a similar “star rating” way—some are basic but good value, others are all-out premium or ultra-luxury.
-How to choose the right cruise cabin depends not only on your budget and travel style, but also on the overall “star level” of the cruise ship you’re sailing on.
+The right cabin for you depends not only on your budget and travel style, but also on the overall “star level” of the cruise ship you’re sailing on.
 A modest inside cabin on a 5-star ship can feel very different from a balcony on a more budget-focused 3-star style ship.

 Understanding Cruise Ship “Star Ratings” and Why They Matter